-By Train: Nearest railway station is Jaipur junction which is located at the 6 km’s distance from Jantar Mantar.
-Tourist which are coming by train can take an auto, taxi, bus or metro to reach this heritage place.
+By Train: The nearest railway station is Jaipur junction which is located at the 6 km distance from Jantar Mantar.
+Tourist which are coming by train can take an auto, taxi, bus, or metro to reach this heritage place.

 By Air: Nearest Aiport is Jaipur airport.
 You will get a private taxi or public transport city bus service to reach here.

 Metro services are also available in Jaipur.
-Nearest metro station is Chandpole metro station.
+The nearest metro station is the Chandpole metro station.

 Jantar Mantar Jaipur Light And Sound Show Timings

 Tourist can also enjoy the beautiful light and sound show at this historical place.
-This show timing is 6pm-7pm.
+This show timing is 6:00 pm – 7:00 pm.
 Tourist needs to purchase a separate ticket for this show from the ticket counter.

 Jantar Mantar Jaipur Nearby Places